syncfusion-content/maui-docs/MAUI/TabView/Getting-Started.md

 This section explains the steps required to configure the .NET MAUI Tab View control and customize its elements.

-## Adding SfTabView reference
+## Adding a SfTabView reference

-Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
+Syncfusion .NET MAUI components are available in [Nuget.org](https://www.nuget.org/).
 To add `SfTabView`[https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.SfTabView.html?tabs=tabid-1] to your project, open the NuGet package manager in Visual Studio, search for `Syncfusion.Maui.TabView`[https://www.nuget.org/packages/Syncfusion.Maui.TabView/] and then install it.

 ## Register the handler

-`Syncfusion.Maui.Core`[https://www.nuget.org/packages/Syncfusion.Maui.Core/] nuget is a dependent package for all Syncfusion controls of .NET MAUI.
-In the MauiProgram.cs file register the handler for Syncfusion core.
+`Syncfusion.Maui.Core`[https://www.nuget.org/packages/Syncfusion.Maui.Core/] NuGet is a dependent package for all Syncfusion controls of .NET MAUI.
+In the MauiProgram.cs file, register the handler for Syncfusion core.

 {% highlight C# %}